 Who knew that wearing a plain purple sweatband could mean all of those things?
 When wearing a purple sweatband, take pride in the vastness of this particular color as most of what it represents is positive or neutral attributes.
 The meaning alone could be enough to fuel your stamina as you work out your muscles.

 When and Where to Wear your Purple Sweatbands

 By this time, purple has been used to color clothes and other fabrics for decades.
 As a way to make it fashionable and interesting yet again, add a set of purple sweatbands to your head and wrists as a part of workout outfits and outfits to perform other grueling tasks.

 Since purple is a fashionable color for both men and women, there is really no limitation to where it can be worn.
 Sweat isn't limited to the gym or just while working out, therefore it is practical to wear this whenever you expect to sweat.
 Sweatbands will helpfully keep the sweat out of your eyes and from dripping onto your hands.

-Since purple represents creativity, the purple sweatbands can also be used while performing yard work, house work, home improvements, or general construction tasks to keep the creative juices flowing.
-If you were to loose your creative energy, all that one would have to do is look in a mirror to become re-inspired with creativity.
+Since purple represents creativity, the purple sweatbands can also be used while performing yard work, housework, home improvements, or general construction tasks to keep the creative juices flowing.
+If you were to lose your creative energy, all that one would have to do is look in a mirror to become re-inspired with creativity.
 A purple sweatband can also inspire creativity while at the gym or during a workout.